nomonosound/log-wmse-audio-quality/README.md

 The frequency weighting is like this:
 ![frequency_weighting.png](plot/frequency_weighting.png)

-This audio quality metric is optimized for high frequencies, like 36000, 44100 and 48000 Hz.
+This audio quality metric is optimized for high sample rates, like 36000, 44100 and 48000 Hz.

 Unlike many audio quality metrics, logWMSE accepts a *triple* of audio inputs: